EdgeFirstAI/documentation/docs/perception/studio.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpX...
 ```
 ## Dataset Preparation
-Once data is been recorder by using the WebUI interface and we have access to the mcap files, it is very simple to upload the files into a project.
-The next step we have to do is to Create an Snapshot and then restored it as a Dataset (optionally using AGTG for auto annotate the images)
+Once data is been recorded using the [MCAP Recording Service](../platforms/recording.md) of the Raivin, and we have access to the mcap files, it is very simple to upload the files into a project.
+The next step we have to do is to create an snapshot and then restored it as a dataset (optionally using AGTG for auto annotate the images).

 ### Create an Snapshot
-To create an snapshot locate the folder with the mcaps and run the following command:
+To create an snapshot, locate the folder with the MCAP files and run the following command:

 ```shell
 $ edgefirst-client create-snapshot path
 [SNAPSHOT_ID] status: Name of the folder
 ```
-where `path` is the path to the folder containing the mcap files.
+where `path` is the path to the folder containing the MCAP files - refer to the [MCAP Recording page](../platforms/recording.md) for more information.
 Notice that the snapshot can only be restored if `status` is `available` (keyword after the `[ID]`, `status` can also be `unavailable` if any error happens).

 This command and its successful output would looks as follows:
 ```shell